-Rapyd, a global Fintech as a Service company, has released its 2020 Asia Pacific eCommerce and Payment Study.
-The study analysed the financial habits, payment methods, considerations, and preferences of consumers in seven Asia Pacific countries, uncovering how consumer buying expectations and behaviours are evolving in an increasingly digital world.
+Rapid, a global Fintech as a Service company, has released its 2020 Asia Pacific eCommerce and Payment Study.
+The study analyzed consumers’ financial habits, payment methods, considerations, and preferences in seven Asia Pacific countries, uncovering how consumer buying expectations and behaviors are evolving in an increasingly digital world.

 The results highlight a quick rise of new payment technologies that have emerged in recent years and gained rapid adoption and popularity by offering a convenient payment experience, adapting to local context, and providing access to digital payments for traditionally underbanked communities.

 The study helps businesses gain insights into consumer buying habits and payment diversity in Asia, helping eCommerce and mCommerce businesses increase their addressable audience and include new customer segments into the Internet economy by adopting the most relevant digital payment options, as buyers go increasingly cashless during the current health crisis.

 E-commerce and mobile-commerce in the seven countries is worth some 355 billion, as presented in the study.
 Southeast Asia’s internet economy hit 100 billion in 2019 and is expected to grow to 300 billion by 2025.

 Joel Yarbrough, Vice President for Asia Pacific, Rapyd said: “Since the beginning of the global pandemic, going digital is no longer optional. eCommerce is now the new baseline.